 Tuition & Aid

-The current tuition rate is $346 per credit hour.
-The program requires 15 hours in the first year, 15 hours in the second, and 6 hours for the third.
+Whether online or on campus in Nashville or Austin, the current tuition rate is $346* per credit hour.
+The program requires 15 hours in the first year, 15 hours in the second year and six hours in the third year.
 Tuition covers the cost of breakfasts and lunches during each two-week session as well as room and board for the weekend retreat during that residency.
-Tuition also covers costs related to the travel course (DMIN 7423).
+The $1,000 travel course is NOT included in the price of tuition (DMIN 7423).

 *Note: The graduate tuition rates may increase annually, effective each summer semester.